map7/jquery.overdrive/README.md

 Example of field_nav overriding the default keybindings to '-' & '=' for up & down respectively.
     $(":input").overdrive({field_nav: true, field_up: 45, field_down: 61 });

+Highlight on focus

+If you would like to Highlight your fields on focus then just add a 'highlight' style to your CSS file.
+EG:
+  .highlight { background-color: yellow; }

 #TODO